vtex-apps/search/docs/README.md

 ```sh
 vtex install vtex.admin-search vtex.search-resolver@1.x
 ```
 :loudspeaker: **Important:** After installation, all navigation and search pages will be delivered by the new VTEX Search.
-Confirm that the [Catalog Integration step](#catalog-integration) (a.k.a. indexing) has been completed successfully before promoting the app to the master.
+Confirm that the [Indexing Process step](#indexing-process) has been completed successfully before promoting the app to the master.

-### Catalog Integration
+### Indexing Process

-To second step is to start the Catalog Integration (a.k.a. indexing processing) go to your admin and click on the menu [Search - Integration Settings] (https://help.vtex.com/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb/6wKQgKmu2FT6084BJT7z5V) and start the indexing processing.
+To second step is to start the Indexing Process (a.k.a. catalog integration) go to your admin and click on the menu [Search - Integration Settings] (https://help.vtex.com/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb/6wKQgKmu2FT6084BJT7z5V) and start the indexing process.

 ### UI Components